hferrone/FirebaseDebugger/README.md

 ### Drilling into your data

 Getting into your data is pretty simple.
-Enter the key, or nested keys, in the Child Nodes array and hit Query.
+Enter the key, or nested keys, in the <b>Child Nodes</b> array and hit Query.
 This will construct a Database Reference and return all its data up to single key-value pairs.

 In the example screenshots below, I can access a single players data by entering my parent node <i>players</i> and a user key.